Colossians 1:1-29 - Outline of Colossians (Book Notes menu page)

 This is the goal of Paul's prayer: that these believers would appropriate the resources which God has provided for them (wisdom, spiritual understanding, supernatural strengthening, longsuffering endurance...) so that they would face every trial with joy and thanksgiving to God, because they know their hope is sure (v.5).

-The Father "hath made us meet" {rendered us fit, or qualified} for entrance into His realm of undimmed righteousness, through "His dear Son" (lit., the Son of His love), "in whom we have redemption {GK=apolutrosis, the ransom to set a slave free}, through His blood, even the forgiveness of {GK=aphesis, the release from bondage to} sins.
+The Father "hath made us meet" {has rendered us fit, has qualified us} for entrance into His realm of undimmed righteousness, through "His dear Son" (lit., 'the Son of His love' {GK=agape}), "in whom we have redemption {GK=apolutrosis, the ransom to set a slave free}, through His blood, even the forgiveness of {GK=aphesis, the release from bondage to} sins."

 Here is cause for true thanksgiving: "to the praise of the glory of [God's] grace, wherein He hath made us accepted in the Beloved" (Eph 1:6).

-Members of Christ's body need to know Him who is the Head of the Body.
+Members of Christ's Body need to know their Head.

 To have full knowledge of what it means to be "in Him," we need to understand Who He is.